 A Norwegian supplier invoice with an organisasjonsnummer or an "NO...MVA" VAT number needs four checks before AP approves payment or relies on the input VAT: the nine-digit number must pass Norway's MOD-11 structure test, Brønnøysundregistrene must confirm the entity exists and is current, the VAT Register must confirm MVA registration when VAT is charged, and the registered name must match the supplier on the invoice.

-That is the practical workflow behind the search intent to verify Norwegian organisasjonsnummer and MVA before paying.
 A valid-looking number is not enough.
-The checksum only proves the number is structurally possible.
-It does not prove that the supplier exists, has not been deleted, is allowed to charge MVA, or is the same legal entity named in your purchase order and supplier master.
+The checksum only proves the number is structurally possible; it does not prove that the supplier exists, has not been deleted, is allowed to charge MVA, or is the same legal entity named in your purchase order and supplier master.

 Treat the checks as payment controls, not as a single lookup:

-This article is deliberately buyer-side.
-Official register pages explain the facts behind Norwegian organisation numbers and VAT registration; thin validators tell you whether a number format passes.
+Official register pages explain the number and registration facts.
 AP still needs a decision sequence that turns invoice fields into actions: approve, hold, correct, escalate, or treat the MVA as unresolved.

 The same discipline matters whether the check is manual for one invoice or automated across a supplier list.
 The invoice supplies the data points: supplier name, organisation number, MVA suffix, invoice date, VAT amount, total, payment reference, and source document.
 The control only works when those fields are extracted consistently and compared against the right register data before payment is released.